AzureSky007/email-api/README.md

 ## Combine your mail ID
-To send the mail successfully, you'll have to combine your mail ID so that the program knows who the sender is I've used Gmail because it was quite easy to do it with it
+To send the mail successfully, you'll have to combine your mail ID so that the program knows who the sender is.

-To enable your gmail to send mails as well, enable 2-step verification and create an app password You can name the app anything you want (I named it Django, helps to remember)
+I've used Gmail because it was quite easy to do it with it To enable your gmail to send mails as well, enable 2-step verification and create an app password You can name the app anything you want (I named it Django, helps to remember)